Bisinle/phas1-week1-challenge/README.md

 ## Description
-The code in the file gradeCalcultor.js implements a speed detector program. where a if the driver speed is below 70, it is ok and allowd, but if it's mor than 70km/h, it adds a demerit point for every 5km/h above 70, and prints points, if the points bocome more than 12, the driver licience is suspended
+The code in the file gradeCalcultor.js implements a speed detector program. where a if the driver speed is below 70, it is ok and allowed, but if it's mor than 70km/h, it adds a demerit point for every 5km/h above 70, and prints the points, if the points bocome more than 12, the driver licience is suspended